Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Architecture and training settings

-Building upon the seminal work of QST-CGAN\cite{ahmed2021quantum}, we derived MS-NN from QST-CGAN's generator\cite{ahmed2021quantum}, utilizing the powerful and versatile TensorFlow \cite{abadi2016tensorflow} framework.
+Building upon the seminal work of QST-CGAN~\citep{ahmed2021quantum}, we derived MS-NN from QST-CGAN's generator~\citep{ahmed2021quantum}, utilizing TensorFlow~\citep{abadi2016tensorflow} framework.
 Our proposed model is designed to accommodate a batch of measurements in the form of 32x32 density matrices, as well as label vectors representing the target state.
 To facilitate efficient processing, we have implemented a series of pre-processing steps, which include flattening the measurements to a 1024-length vector and one-hot encoding the label to a 7-length vector.

 Subsequently, we feed the label vector through a dense layer, which enables us to encode it into a 1024-length vector that can be mapped to the same size as the measurements.
 By adding the resulting vector and the flattened measurements, we generate a final feature that captures the essence of the underlying quantum state.
 This final feature is then fed through a series of convolutional layers, batch normalization, and leaky ReLU activation, resulting in a batch of 2x32x32 tensor, where the two channels correspond to the real and imaginary components of the quantum state.
+Diagram of MS-NN implementation can be found at Figure \ref{fig:msnn} and layer specification can be found in Table \ref{tab:msnn_spec}.